1942

 October 30—November 5, 1942.

-During this engagement Charlie Parker had an OD and was unable to proceed with McShann, who makes Andy Kirk give Parker a lift to New York.
+During this engagement Charlie Parker had an OD and was unable to proceed with McShann, who made Andy Kirk give Parker a lift to New York.

 Ad in Detroit Free Press, October 30, 11.